About

 As a photographer, I have taken images for books, magazines, and newsletters and have exhibited my photos in solo and group shows, both juried and non-juried.

-I teach SoulCollage workshops, a fun, intuitive way to celebrate your many aspects of self and to deepen your spiritual self-awareness.
+I teach SoulCollage® workshops, a fun, intuitive way to celebrate your many aspects of self and to deepen your inner awareness.
 To find out more, see www.sunshinecoastsoulcollage.ca.

 At home in the Creek